unvt/charites/docs/source/install/installation_guide_for_windows.rst

 Step 1.
 Installation of nodejs (if it is not installed yet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Check if nodejs is installed.
 If not, visit `nodejs <https://nodejs.org/en/>`_ to install them.
 Version 14 or later version is recommended.
-Installation will fail with the oloder version of nodejs than 12.20.0.
+Installation will fail with the older version of nodejs than 12.20.0.

 Step 2.
 Open Windows PowerShell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^